austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## October 2022

+### 2022 Annual General Meeting & Sydney Division Get-Together Sydney Tramway Museum, Sunday 16 October 2022

+Sunday 16 October 2022 has been set as the date of the 2022 ATA Annual General Meeting.
+The Sydney Tramway Museum is situated adjacent to Loftus Station.
+Our program will commence from 10.00am.
+For a cost of $15 per participant we will be provided with a museum tour, unlimited tram rides to Waratah Loop towards Sutherland and the Royal National Park, and the use of a conference space at the Sutherland substation.
+The substation also houses several exhibits.
+Lunch is planned for 12 noon at Café 2232 Loftus, on the western side of the station.
+Our AGM will commence at 2pm at the substation.
+Participants are welcome to join at any time during the day.
+This day will be another opportunity for Sydney members and their friends to get together.

+### Distribution List Report

+The August List received nineteen orders.
+Supplies of PTV Melbourne and Geelong bus timetables were exhausted, and the V/Line network plan and Victorian rail trail leaflets were popular.
+It is expected that the September List will receive a similar number of orders with the updated V/Line plan and V/Line pocket timetables popular.
+Historical V/Line and South Australian limited stock timetables have been of interest.
+The October List will have some more PTV Werribee and Transperth bus timetables, as well as Nowra bus timetables effective 26 August, 2022.

+### Changes to Distribution List Closing date for Limited Items

+To make Distribution List management easier for our Treasurer and provide a speedier service to our members, a change to the closing date for limited items will occur from the October Distribution List.
+Our electronic and postal mailouts occur on the first Monday of the month and the closing date for limited items will occur on the Friday of the following week.
+Thus, the October mailout is scheduled for Monday October 3, not a public holiday in Victoria, and the closing date for limited items will be Friday October 14.
+At this time the Distribution Manager will allocate limited items and the complete order will be processed, including unlimited items.
+Any limited items not processed at this time will continue to be available on a first come basis.
+This change will eliminate the need for the Treasurer to process an order a second time to allow for the allocation of limited items.
+It will also provide a timely reconciliation of accounts by the end of each month.
+Allowing for the extension of the closing date following Covid, the new procedure will not be much different to that before Covid.
+Orders could be sent by email or post or rung through to be received before the closing date.

+### Members Contact Details

+The annual list of ATA Members and their contact details will be included in the October 2022 mailout.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au> 0409&nbsp;463&nbsp;209</p>

 ## September 2022

 ### Report on ATA Committee Meeting Wednesday 17 August 2022